J-Diggins/DataPreprocessingTool/README.md

 02/09/2025 - Removed redundant code.
 Created a helper function to streamline iterating over .csv files

+24/09/2025 - Added a helper function and changed the filename saves, so that it does not save conditions files as floats when they should be integers.

 ### To Do
 - Move to a better UI
 - Speed up the initial loading of the folder location